chabermehl/TurtleDrawings/README.md

 CLI tool for drawing randomly orientated and colored shapes with turtle graphics

+## TODO

+- [ ] Add more shapes i.e. triangle, circle etc.
+- [ ] Add something like leaves or snowflakes

 ## Usage

 `python main.py <number of shapes> <shape>`